tarcidio/matchub/ENV-INSTRUCTIONS.md

 ## Riot Sign On (RSO)

 The application includes a module for integration with the Riot API, known as Riot Sign On (RSO).
 This feature allows users to connect with their Riot account and link their mastery level with a specific champion.
-To configure this functionality, it is necessary to enter a developer key in the `secrets-env.env` file, which can be obtained from the Riot website.
+To configure this functionality, it is necessary to enter a developer key in the `secrets-env-api.env` file, which can be obtained from the Riot website.
 Currently, the integration with RSO is under development, and the full functionality is not yet available.
 Therefore, for testing purposes, you can enter any random text in the `RIOT_DEVELOPMENT_API_KEY` field without causing any issues in running the application.

 ## Configuration of Spring Datasource and Postgres

 As previously mentioned, the application uses Postgres as the Database Management System (DBMS) to store information on the server.
 To set up a Postgres instance, follow the detailed steps below:

-1. In File 1, located at `./matchub-api/docker/database/secrets-env.env`, enter the username and password for Postgres.
+1. In File 1, located at `.docker/secrets/secrets-env-db.env`, enter the username and password for Postgres.
 Choose these credentials carefully to ensure security.

 ```.dotenv
 POSTGRES_USER=your_postgres_user_here
 POSTGRES_PASSWORD=your_postgres_password_here
 ```

-2. In File 2, found at `./matchub-api/docker/api/secrets-env.env`, repeat the username and password set previously.
+2. In File 2, found at `.docker/secrets/secrets-env-api.env`, repeat the username and password set previously.
 This repetition is crucial for the Spring API to establish an effective connection with the DBMS.

 ```.dotenv
 SPRING_DATASOURCE_USERNAME=your_spring_datasource_username_here